📞 Contact us: +34 950 214 423 ES EN

 Its main activity is the evaluation and prediction of the solar resource, its main researchers being Joaquín Alonso Montesinos (UAL) and Jesús Ballestrín Bolea (PSA).
 It also works on remote sensing and optimisation of sky chambers, as well as on the design and optimisation of solar cooling and heating plants.
 Trigeneration.

-Lead by José Domingo Álvarez Hervás (UAL) and Lidia Roca Sobrino (PSA), the group works on the modelling and control of solar thermal plants, photoreactors and photobioreactors, while studying energy efficiency and comfort control in buildings, including smart energy grids.
+Led by José Domingo Álvarez Hervás (UAL) and Lidia Roca Sobrino (PSA), the group works on the modelling and control of solar thermal plants, photoreactors and photobioreactors, while studying energy efficiency and comfort control in buildings, including smart energy grids.

 It focuses its activity on the study of solar photocatalysis for the decontamination of toxic water and the elimination of micropollutants and disinfection of treated water (regeneration).
 The main researchers are José Antonio Sánchez Pérez (UAL) and Inmaculada Polo López (PSA).